-As stated in the Office of Residential Life’s mission statement, we are committed to offering a clean, safe, and healthy living environment where students cultivate learning, civility, and respect.
-It is with this in mind that the Residential Life policies were created and why these policies should be followed residents and guests of the Wheaton community.
+The Office of Residential Life’s mission is to provide a clean, safe and healthy living environment where students cultivate learning, civility, and respect.
+With that goal in mind, these policies were created for all residential students and their guests.

 Room and Board Contract